Matt D'Orazio

-Matthew Louis D’Orazio (born October 1, 1976) is a former American football quarterback who played in the Arena Football League (AFL).
+Matthew Louis D’Orazio (born October 1, 1976) is an American former professional football quarterback who played in the Arena Football League (AFL).
 He played college football at Otterbein College.

 D'Orazio was a member of the Roanoke Steam, Rochester Brigade, Buffalo/Columbus Destroyers, Mohegan Wolves, Chicago Rush, Philadelphia Soul and Calgary Stampeders.
 He was named the MVP of ArenaBowl XX.
 He was also named the 2008 AFL MVP, as well as the ArenaBowl XXII MVP, both in the same season.

-Early years
+Early life

 D'Orazio attended St. Francis DeSales High School in Columbus, Ohio, and lettered in football and basketball.
 In football, he was an All-State selection, and in basketball, he was an All-Conference selection.
 His #10 jersey was retired by the school.

 College career

 D'Orazio originally attended Youngstown State University where he red-shirted in 1995 and played in one game in 1996.
 He then transferred to Otterbein College, where he then set school single-season and career records for passing yards, touchdown passes and total offense.
 While there, he passed for 8,770 yards and 73 touchdowns while rushing for 594 yards and five touchdowns during his career.
 In 2012, D'Orazio was inducted into the Otterbein Athletic Hall of Fame.